Mitali273/Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 # 📊 Online Retail Data Visualization — Empowering Business with Effective Insights

-A data analytics project simulating a real-world consulting engagement: cleaning a UK-based online retailer's transaction data and building Tableau visualizations to answer key business questions from the CEO and CMO.

 > This project was completed as part of the **Tata Group (Tata iQ) Data Visualization Job Simulation**, hosted on Forage.